7 MIN READ

 Assessing Viable Population

-Surviving plants may compensate for an absent plant by increased ear size, deeper kernels, or the potential development of a second ear.1 Tables have been developed that compare the yield potential of existing populations to that of a replanted crop based on planting date, replanted seeding rate, and the cost associated with replanting (Table 2).
+Surviving plants may compensate for absent plants by increased ear size, deeper kernels, or the development of a second ear.1 Tables have been developed that compare the yield potential of existing populations to that of a replanted crop based on planting date, replanted seeding rate, and the cost associated with replanting (Table 2).
 A later planted crop with a full stand may produce less grain than an earlier planted crop with a reduced stand.3

 Management Considerations